Dave's STM32 Page

 The Blog for this project

-I haven't done much work with microprocessors for a while.
-At work we currently use Atmel ARM9, but my associate Kevin does pretty much all the microprocessor hardware work.
-We have trained software professionals and tight FDA approved design control for the embedded code.
+I haven't done much work with microprocessors in a few years.
+At work we use Atmel ARM9, but my associate does most of the microprocessor hardware work.
+We have software professionals and tight FDA approved design control for the embedded code.
 My last home project was a simple RS485 network based on AVR.
 In the past few years I have messed a bit with Arduino, NetBurner, ExpandIO, AVR32, and others.
 My home projects have been mostly one-off instruments run by a PC and a USB DAQ.
 It is time to dig in and do some 32 bit microprocessor work with USB, modern LCDs, a real network, SD cards.

 discovery

-If that isn't enough, just for signing up for the new STM32 design contest, I received a new Discovery module with the STM32F103 chip for free.
-Same board, but the processor has 1MB of flash, 96K RAM, 72MHz and even more I/O. Yikes!
-The module isn't for sale yet, nor is the chip, so I don't know the chip or module price.
-(1/'11)
+If that isn't enough, just for signing up for the new STM32 design contest, I received a Discovery module with the STM32F103 chip for free.
+Same board, but the processor has 1MB of flash, 96K RAM, 72MHz and even more I/O. There are STM Discovery modules for the F0, F100, F200, F300 and F400 families.
+All for under $15.
+Modules for the larger pin devices use dual row headers.

 STM32 I/O Ports

-Apparently while I wasn't looking, general purpose I/O ports (GPIO) evolved.
-The old style generally consisted of an output port register, a pin read port, and a port direction register, all 8 bits.
-Some ICs added open-drain mode or other features.
+Arm I/O ports are considerably more capable than old 8 bit processor I/O. The old style generally consisted of an output port register, a pin read port, and a port direction register, all 8 bits.
+Some ICs have open-drain mode or other features.

-BTW the same is true of any peripheral on any processor and requires programmer awarenes sand care.
+BTW the same is true of any peripheral on any processor and always requires programmer awareness and care.
 If the main routine wants to read an ADC channel and an interrupt routine or DMA channel wants to read another channel of the same ADC, the state of the peripheral will be corrupted.
-For the ADC, The STM32 has a separate set of registers to permit this possibility.
+For the ADC, The STM32 and most other ARM3 processors have a separate set of registers to permit this possibility.

 1/12/2011

 On the original Discovery I have a test program running with basic ADC, DACs (using DMA), USART / sprintf() and GPIO.
 It is a combo of some of the STM32 demos.
 I separated out the demo board specific code since the Discovery code didn't provide much interesting stuff.
-I'm willing to share my code in the 'files' area of the Yahoo group.
+I'm willing to share my code.
 Let me know if you would like it.

-Next is to get an alphanumeric LCD, and a 128x64 LCD working, using GPIOs for the 8 bit bus plus the control lines.
-Anyone willing to share code for either of these?
+Next is to get an alphanumeric LCD, and a 128x64 LCD working, using GPIOs for the 8 bit bus plus the control lines. breadboard

 I'm planning to write a simple ADC routine, getAdc(chan), using programmed I/O only (no interrupts or DMA).
 Has anyone written this yet?
 It's a bit tricky because the ADC is designed to measure a list of channels, but there is just one register to deposit the result.
 This works fine with DMA or a fast interrupt.
 My plan is to ADC a 'list' of just one channel.